hazelcast/hazelcast/docs/design/security/03-tls-key-material-reload.md

 ## Motivation

 Hazelcast Enterprise allows using TLS protocol for data in transit protection.
-We want to allow key material (keyStores and trustStores) rotation without necessity of Hazelcast instance restart.
+We want to enable key material (keyStores and trustStores) rotation without needing a Hazelcast instance restart.

 ## Functional design

-New optional property `keyMaterialDuration` will be introduced into the `<ssl>` properties config.
+New optional property, `keyMaterialDuration`, will be introduced into the `<ssl>` properties config.
 The value will be a [duration expression in ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) as supported by Java [`java.time.Duration.parse()`](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-)